gscanlon21/notes/content/applications/lightshot.md

 +++

-Before setting up or installing lightshot, turn off Print Screen Shortcut under Ease of Access Keyboard Settings, then install lightshot, it should register "prtscr" as default.
-Its working 101% fine at my end.
+Before installing lightshot, turn off the Print Screen Shortcut under Ease of Access Keyboard Settings.
+Doing this should allow it to register "prtscr" as the default keyboard shortcut.

-To turn off Print Screen Shortcut;
+##### To turn off Print Screen Shortcut;

-Step 1: Search for Ease of Access Keyboard Settings
+1. Search for Ease of Access Keyboard Settings.

-Step 2: Find Print Screen Shortcut
+1. Find Print Screen Shortcut.

-Step 3: Turn off the toggle
+1. Turn off the toggle.